 |Current Research Activities:|

-Professor Danko speaks and writes internationally on design as a tool for leadership and social change to design and business audiences alike.
-Her focus on design and transformational leadership positions design as both a verb and a noun, one that is both intentional and constructive.
+Professor Danko speaks and writes internationally on design as a tool for leadership and social change.
 Understanding design as a transformational tool (vs material artifact) is key to leadership.
 She is currently working on several interrelated research projects including:

 Redesigning Business: Strategic Stories of Leadership, Creative Problem-Solving and Social Change

 Design is of great relevance to a new generation of entrepreneurs who are merging social activism with business.
 Their stories of aspiration - both as entrepreneurs and activists - weave together creativity and leadership from a whole systems view.
 Their stories, taken from on-site interviews, transcribed and constructed into narratives, allow the reader to get "inside their designing minds" to see creative problem-solving at its best.
 Rich with goals, constraits, risk and opportunity, these storied collections of innovative business practices help redefine the concept of design from a business perspective and explore the potential of design thinking to transform business into a social change agent.

 Making a Difference by Design utilizes a case study approach to understanding design in daily life.
 The cases combine leadership theory with product and process innovation across a wide range of disciplines including business, human development, education, community, and global sustainability to illustrate how design can support and enrich human experience.

 Chair, 2009- present Design and Environmental Analysis